 Mind, body, heart and all five senses are nourished while at Still Waters.
 A 1,400-volume library of cataloged video, print and audio books can feed the mind and heart during your stay or be checked out to take home, while a modest collection of music can soothe your ears.
 A guitar and autoharp allow you to express your heart and painting easels prove that “no one has to be an artist to paint their prayer.”

-Yummy meals are provided by Delcy, with many of the ingredients coming from the garden.
-For dessert, Brother Martin, the cookie jar, is always ready to share – he reminds us that cookies are much like grace – they are only a blessing when fully received.
+A full kitchen, stocked with coffee, tea, ordinary condiments and salad dressings is available for your use.
+Brother Martin, the cookie jar, is always ready to share — he reminds us that cookies are much like grace — they are only a blessing when fully received.

 Small groups are welcomed regularly in the retreat house; however, all are invited to respect the silence and solitude some guests may be seeking.
 If you would like to come for a few hours or several days, please contact us.